ioccc-src/winner/bin/README.md

 ```

-The latter form is in case there are more than one anonymous author in a given
+The latter form is in case there is more than one anonymous author in a given
 year.

-NOTE: even if the directory name is not `anonymous` the above rules apply as in
+**NOTE**: even if the directory name is not `anonymous` the above rules apply as in
 in the case of [2005/anon](../2005/anon/index.html).

 Anonymous `author_handle`'s match this regexp: